Quitclaim Deed Forms by State

 |Most Common Use||When little to no money is exchanged - estate plans, divorce, fixing title defects||When money is exchanged - trusts, fiduciaries, tax sales, commercial real estate sales||When money is exchanged - purchasing a home, obtaining a mortgage|

-Grant Deed –generally used in place of a California Quitclaim Deed when transferring property to non-relatives in that state, a Grant Deed states that the Grantor has not transferred the title to anyone else, and the property has no undisclosed liens or encumbrances.
+Grant Deed – generally used in place of a California Quitclaim Deed when transferring property to non-relatives in that state, a Grant Deed discloses that the Grantor has not transferred the title to anyone else, and the property has no undisclosed liens or encumbrances.
 However, note that it does not provide any warranties.

 Lady Bird Deed – or enhanced life estate deed – is especially used in certain states like Florida and Texas.
 A lady bird deed allows the Grantor to retain a life estate with very few restrictions while also receiving certain tax benefits.